ImperialCollegeLondon/RSEBlog/docs/posts/20260227_bokeh_django.md

 In some of our past projects, we have used [Plotly Dash](https://django-plotly-dash.readthedocs.io/en/latest/index.html#), a framework well-suited to creating interactive, data-driven dashboards.
 However, based on these experiences, we decided to explore lighter-weight options that could render faster.
 As this was an internal project, it also provided a convenient opportunity to try out a new library.
 For this purpose, we chose to use [Bokeh](https://docs.bokeh.org/en/latest/#), a library for creating interactive visualisations powered by JavaScript.

 Below, I will provide an easy tutorial to fulfil these requirements and begin creating your own visualisations!
+Code for this tutorial is available on [GitHub](https://github.com/stephwills/bokeh-django-tutorial).

 ## Tutorial